leMaik/ChunkyMap/README.md

 ## Installation
 1. Download the latest jar from [the releases page][latest-release] and put it in your plugins directory.
-2. Edit `plugins/dynmap/worlds.txt` and change the `map` from `org.dynmap.hdmap.HDMap` to `de.lemaik.chunkymap.dynmap.ChunkyMap` for all maps that you want to render with Chunky.
+2. Edit `plugins/dynmap/worlds.txt` and change the `class` option from `org.dynmap.hdmap.HDMap` to `de.lemaik.chunkymap.dynmap.ChunkyMap` for all maps that you want to render with Chunky.
+   Please note that you need to use a _hires_ perspective for those maps ([list of available perspectives][dynmap-perspectives]).

+   This example `worlds.txt` for a single map of a world called `world` might help you:
+    ```yml
+    worlds:
+      - name: world
+        maps:
+          - class: de.lemaik.chunkymap.dynmap.ChunkyMap
+            name: chunky
+            title: World
+            perspective: iso_SE_30_hires
+    ```
 3. Restart your server (_restart_ not reload).
 4. Re-render the worlds you enabled the new renderer for by running the following command from the server console: `dynmap fullrender world` (replace `world` with the actual world name).
 5. Wait for it… :hourglass: